cytra/SOP-CORS-Lab/README.md

 - `data.html`: A static HTML file served by Server 2.
 - `README.md`: This file, providing setup instructions and project details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.

-## Contact

-For any questions or feedback, please contact [Your Name] at [Your Email].